emberjs/website/source/blog/2019-01-04-the-ember-times-issue-79.md

 Be kind,

-Jessica Jordan, Kenneth Larsen the crowd and the Learning Team
+Chris Ng, Jessica Jordan, Kenneth Larsen the crowd and the Learning Team